Barclay Plager: Post-NHL career

 With his career winding down, Plager was named player-coach of the Blues' Kansas City CHL farm team in 1977, leading his club into the finals and being named the league's most valuable player.
 He retired as a player during the following season when he was named as head coach of the Blues, succeeding Leo Boivin.
 In his one full season as Blues' coach, 1979, however, the Blues had their worst season in franchise history, and he was relieved of duties the following season.

-Suffering from dizzy spells thought to be the result of an old head injury, Plager was examined by a doctor following his stepping down as coach.
-He was diagnosed with a brain tumour.

 On March 24, 1981, prior to a game with the New York Islanders, Barclay Plager Night was held and his No. 8 was retired.

 In 1981, Plager was named assistant coach of the Blues, and save for another stint as interim head coach in the 1983 season, served as such until his death from cancer in 1988.

 Death

-In early 1987, Plager had an operation to remove a brain tumour with a heat treatment.
-He survived the operation, but when a new and rapidly growing tumour was discovered later that year, he refused treatment because he was informed that extensive brain damage might occur.
-He entered the hospital late in January 1988, and died on February 6, 1988, of a brain hemorrhage.
+In 1984, he was diagnosed with inoperable brain tumors and had to undergo chemotherapy treatments after suffering dizzy spells thought to be the result of an old head injury.
+In early 1987, Plager had a successful operation to remove a brain tumor with a heat treatment, but when a new and rapidly growing tumor was discovered later that year, he refused treatment because he was informed that extensive brain damage might occur.
+He entered the hospital late in January 1988, and died on February 6, 1988, of brain cancer.

 At the All-Star Game February 9, 1988, a moment of silence was held at the St. Louis Arena in his memory.